jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/esp32-connect-hub.md

    The `ioth` package will be installed from the [`GitHub repository`](https://github.com/jcaldeira-iot/iot-hub-micropython-client/) if it is not already present on the device.
 This package includes the SDK required to communicate with your IoT Hub.

 1. Remove the `from umqtt.simple import MQTTClient` line as this library is no longer needed.
 Remove all the MQTT code including the topic names, all code that uses `mqtt_client` and the `handle_command`.
-Keep the `while True:` loop, just delete the `mqtt_client.publish` and `mqtt_client.wait_msg` lines form this loop.
+Keep the `while True:` loop, just delete the `mqtt_client.publish` and `mqtt_client.check_msg` lines form this loop.

 1. Add the following code below the import statements: